newfies-dialer/newfies-dialer/docs/source/contributing.rst

 ----------------------------------

-Disagreements, both political and technical, happen all the time and the Newfies community is no exception.
+Disagreements, both political and technical, happen all the time and the Newfies-Dialer community is no exception.
 It is important that we resolve disagreements and differing views constructively and with the help of the community and community process.
 If you really want to go a different way, then we encourage you to make a derivative distribution or alternate